History and Administration

 - Not less than ten days of imprisonment or 60 days of community service for a third of subsequent offense.

-In FY 2012 and every year thereafter, if state is not in compliance with the revised repeat offender penalty provisions, then 2.5% of the National Highway System Performance Plan and the Surface Transportation Program funds are reserved in the subsequent fiscal year.
+In Fiscal Year 2012 and every year thereafter, if state is not in compliance with the revised repeat offender penalty provisions, then 2.5% of the National Highway System Performance Plan and the Surface Transportation Program funds are reserved in the subsequent fiscal year.

 For exact dollar amounts, funding charts by fiscal year can be found on the Federal Grant Programs page under "Highway Safety Funding."